sl34567/vsctuto/README.md

 Visual Studio Code Settings

-* Create and commit the .vscode/settings.json and .vscode/extensions.json files.
-PLease use GitHub "Fn + ." to access web vscode.
+* Stage, Commit and Push the .vscode/settings.json and .vscode/extensions.json files.
+Please use GitHub "Fn + ." to access web vscode.
 * Close and Open the web vscode session and inspect what changed.
 * Create a LICENSE file.
-* CHnage a font size setting and add it to settings.json file.
+* Change a font size setting and add it to the settings.json file.
 * Stage, Commit and Push the changes.

-Devcontainers steps which you can skip if you are using your local computer
+Devcontainer (Secure Cloud Based Solution)

 * Set up a devcontainer (.devcontainer/devcontainer.json) for Python or R.
 * Run the Codespaces on GitHub.